klaytn/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip7.md

 ![](./../../../static/images/chainsafe/25_kip7_buttonUI.png)

-Link each button the the corresponding function in the contract.
+Link each button to the corresponding function in the contract.
 E.g here, we linked the button **Name** to the function Name() in the script, which calls the function name() in the contract.

 ![](./../../../static/images/chainsafe/26_linkButton_toScripts.png)